For Wednesday, March 12, 2014

 1990 - Unseasonably warm weather prevailed from the Southern and Central Plains to the Southern and Middle Atlantic Coast, with afternoon highs in the 70s and 80s.
 Seventy-six cities reported record high temperatures for the date.
 Downtown Baltimore MD was the hot spot in the nation with a record high of 95 degrees, which smashed their previous record for the date by nineteen degrees.
 Other record highs included 89 degrees at Washington D.C. and 90 degrees at Raleigh NC.
 (The National Weather Summary)

 2006 - High school senior Matt Suter survives being blown 1,307 feet by a tornado.
 (The exact distance is determined by NWS GPS.)
 The twister rips open his grandmother's mobile home and tosses Suter into the night, launching him over a barbed wire fence and eventually depositing him on the soft grass in an open field.
 He suffers only a head wound from being hit by a lamp.
 The Weather Doctor's DiaryFind more events on other dates

 |WeatherForYou.com, LLC is not responsible for any damages or problems caused by this service.
-Current weather conditions are obtained from the closest government operated station or a personal station contributing to our PWSweather.com network which may have varying degrees of accuracy.
+Current weather conditions are obtained from the closest station including government and personal stations which may have varying degrees of accuracy.

-Weather forecasts are derived from the NOAA NDFD and obtained through HAMweather's Aeris Weather API.
+Weather forecasts are derived from the NOAA NDFD.

 Like all things, this site belongs to Jesus Christ...
 He just trusts me to maintain it.
 If you have any questions or comments email

-Copyright © 2014, WeatherForYou.com LLC, Grants Pass, OR.
+Copyright © 2014, WeatherForYou.com LLC.
 All rights reserved.